Feasibility is an estimate of how many completed survey responses you can expect. This estimate is calculated by the following:

 Incidence rate (IR)

-Time in field
+Days in field

 This is similar to expanding your audience but will involve your actual survey.
 Making your survey accessible to a broader audience will increase feasibility.

 Example: if your survey disqualifies everyone who does not own a dog, consider allowing anyone who owns a pet.

 Feasibility Cannot Be Estimated

 Some targeting options will not allow feasibility to be estimated.

 TapResearch only provides estimates for feasibility for targeting options that we ask of all of our respondents.
 Many targeting options are only asked of our respondents when they are actively used, or are asked in some countries but not in others.

 Over time, we aim to include additional targeting options in our feasibility estimates!